Asymptotic Spectral Efficiency of the Uplink in Spatially Distributed Wireless Networks With Multi-Antenna Base Stations: Summary and Conclusions

-From \eqref{Eqn:HexSufficientPower}, note that with 7 antenna elements per base station and $\rho_t/\rho_w \approx 0.1$, the mean spectral efficiency is approximately 1 $b s^{-1}Hz^{-1}$.
-If we assume that 10\% of all wireless nodes are actively transmitting at any one time, the ratio of base station to total wireless node density has to be just $1\%$ to achieve a mean spectral efficiency of 1 $b s^{-1}Hz^{-1}$, as given by \eqref{Eqn:HexSufficientPower}.
-For systems with insufficient power, i.e., the base stations are far enough apart that some fraction of the wireless nodes will not achieve the target received power, the expression for the mean spectral efficiency is more complicated and has to be evaluated by numerical integration.

-We verified the accuracy of the derived expressions by Monte Carlo simulations.
-We also used the simulations to study the outage spectral efficiency, i.e., the spectral efficiency achievable with a given probability.
-We found that in the sufficient power case, with 14 antennas per base station (a reasonable number for base-stations) and single antennas at each wireless node, and with 10\% of wireless nodes \emph{transmitting simultaneously} at any one time, over 1 $b s^{-1} Hz^{-1}$ is achievable by 95\% of wireless nodes when the ratio of base station to wireless node densities is $1\%$.
+From \eqref{Eqn:HexSufficientPower}, note that with 7 antenna elements per base station and $\rho_t/\rho_w \approx 0.1$, the area-averaged spectral efficiency is approximately 1 $b s^{-1}Hz^{-1}$.
+If we assume that 10\% of all interferers are actively transmitting at any one time, the ratio of base station to total wireless-node density has to be just $1\%$ to achieve a area-averaged spectral efficiency of 1 $b s^{-1}Hz^{-1}$, as given by \eqref{Eqn:HexSufficientPower}.
+For systems with insufficient power, i.e., the cells are so large that not all of the interferers will achieve the target received power at their base stations, the expression for the area-averaged spectral efficiency is more complicated and has to be evaluated by numerically.
+We verified the accuracy of the derived expressions by Monte Carlo simulations which were also used to study the outage spectral efficiency, i.e., the spectral efficiency that is achievable with a given probability.
+We found that in the sufficient power case, with 14 antennas per base station and single antennas at each wireless-node, and with 10\% of interferers \emph{transmitting simultaneously} at any one time, over 1 $b s^{-1} Hz^{-1}$ is achievable by 95\% of interferers when the ratio of base-station to active wireless-node densities is $1\%$.

-We also found an expression for the mean spectral efficiency of links with base stations at random locations with area density $\rho_t$.
-We find that the penalty of random cells compared to hexagonal cells diminishes with increasing $N$.
-At modest $N$ we found that hexagonal cells can increase the mean spectral efficiency over random cells, several-fold as illustrated in Figure \ref{Fig:HexVsRandom}.
+Comparing the area-averaged spectral efficiencies for hexagonal and Poisson cells, we find that the difference in area-averaged spectral efficiency between the two models diminishes with increasing $N$.
+At modest $N$ we found that hexagonal cells can increase the area-averaged spectral efficiency over random cells several-fold as illustrated in Figure \ref{Fig:HexVsRandom}.

-The findings of this work are useful for designers of cellular wireless systems such as pico-cells and city-wide wi-fi access as they provide compact expressions for the spectral efficiency and hence data rates as a function of tangible system parameters such as user and base-station densities, number of base-station antennas and random versus regular distribution of base-stations.
+The findings of this work are useful for designers of cellular wireless systems such as pico-cells and city-wide wi-fi access as they provide simple expressions for the spectral efficiency and hence data rates as a function of tangible system parameters such as user and base-station densities, number of base-station antennas and random versus regular distribution of base stations.